 Enrollment & Attrition Data

-For a detailed snapshot of the class entering in 2018, visit our Admissions Class Profile.
+For a detailed snapshot of the entering class, visit our Admissions Class Profile.

 Gonzaga University School of Law Learning Outcomes